 - working in a person-centred way

 - be non-judgmental and do not make assumptions about others

 - treating everyone as an individual

 - be aware of legislation relating to equality

 - following your organisation’s agreed ways of working, policies and procedures to help create a discrimination-free environment

 - challenge any discrimination that you encounter

 - work in an inclusive way and ensure that everyone gets the opportunity to participate if they wish to

-These practices should be implemented into the way we go about our everyday work and ingrained into our organisation’s culture.
+These practices should be implemented in the way we go about our everyday work and ingrained into our organisation’s culture.

 By doing so, the chances of discrimination occurring can be greatly reduced because:

 - everybody will be working together to ensure that they work in an inclusive manner